vasundhara-mane/ROTC-semi-guided-material/vim_tips.md

-<h1>Tips to navigate Vim</h1>
+<h1>Tips to navigate Vi</h1>

-In the KodeKloud lab environment it is helpful to know how to navigate text.
-Below are some useful commands to help.
+In the KodeKloud lab environment you are required to use the **Vi** editor.
+Below are some useful commands to help you complete the exercises.

 <h2>grep</h2>